realpython/python-guide/docs/intro/learning.rst

 and can make classes and objects behave in different and magical ways.

     `A Guide to Python's Magic Methods <http://www.rafekettler.com/magicmethods.html>`_
-Note: The Rafekettler.com is currently down, you can go to their Github version directly.
+.. note:: The Rafekettler.com is currently down, you can go to their Github version directly.
 Here you can find a PDF version:
     `A Guide to Python's Magic Methods (repo on GitHub) <https://github.com/RafeKettler/magicmethods/blob/master/magicmethods.pdf>`_